 Advice #5 Talk to expert and open-minded people

 Tom Field, an entrepreneurially-minded student, commented that in order to grow, you should get involved with like-minded people as they can help you hone your entrepreneurial skills.
-Not only do they give new insight of new world in your industry, talking to experts can give you courage to actually start your startup as well.
+Not only do they give a new insight into new world in your industry, talking to experts can give you the courage to actually start your startup as well.
 They might also help or advice you when you are at the bottom of unsuccessful ideas.